Adorably named The Mount by Kiwis, Mount Maunganui (and Tauranga) are amongst NZ’s best beachside destinations.

 The best place to stay in Mount Maunganui is between the beach, Mauao and the main town.
 For us, we prefer to stay as close to the town as possible so we can head to the restaurants, bars and shops without having to drive, but being within walking distance to the beach is also handy as parking can be sparse.

-We stayed in a great AirBnB a 15-minute walk from town, you can find it here.
+We stayed in a great guesthouse just a short walk from the beach and from the main town.
+We’d highly recommend it as a great value pick, you can find it here.